zeus-fyi/zeus/zeus/iris_programmable_proxy/v1beta/RoutingProcedures.md

 ### Dynamic ETL Function Routing

-This is a feature that allows you to dynamically perform ETL and aggregation window filtering on route requests from headers in the request.
+This is a feature that allows you to dynamically perform ETL and aggregation window filtering on route requests using only headers in the request.
 This is useful for when you want to perform different ETL and aggregation operations on the as if it were a stored procedure function without having to create a stored procedure function.